 Health care providers are utilizing Shiatsu massage for pain management as well as tailoring it to patients with special needs.

-AMC’s Massage Therapy program offers a specialization in Japanese Shiatsu, which enables students to develop experience working with a range of techniques within Japanese massage and Asian systems of medicine.
+Our Massage Therapy School in Miami, FL offers a specialization in Japanese Shiatsu, which enables students to develop experience working with a range of techniques within Japanese massage and Asian systems of medicine.
 Students complete courses in Shiatsu, Swedish, and medical massage.
 Graduates of the program receive both a Shiatsu Certification and a Massage Therapy Diploma.